 Downtown has lots of incredible street food.

-For a taste of koshari, Egypt’s incredible (and vegan) national dish that combines pasta, lentils, tomato sauce, fried onions and more, head to the overrated but reliable Koshary Abou Tarek or the very decent Koshari al-Tahrir.
+Dig into some koshari, Egypt’s incredible (and vegan) national dish that combines pasta, lentils, tomato sauce, fried onions and more.
+Head to the overrated but reliable Koshary Abou Tarek or the very tasty Koshari al-Tahrir.

-Head to Gad for delicious ful and falafel sandwiches, shakshouka, lentil soup and more.
+Head to the Egyptian chain Gad for delicious ful and falafel sandwiches, shakshouka, lentil soup and more.

 6. Browse the paintings at Access Art Space

-Access Art Space has exhibits of modern art and sculpture, and a shop full of quirky souvenirs featuring imagery from Egyptian pop culture.
+Access Art Space has exhibits of modern art and a shop full of quirky souvenirs featuring imagery from Egyptian pop culture.